 These Provincial standards require the City to fix a pothole within a period that ranges between 4 days and 30 days, depending on the size of the pothole and whether it is on a paved or an unpaved road.
 The City's obligation to fix a pothole is triggered only after the municipality becomes aware of the problem.

-When the City receives a pothole claim, its Legal Department will determine whether the Minimum Maintenance Standards for Municipal Highways were met.
+When the City receives a pothole claim, it will determine whether the Minimum Maintenance Standards for Municipal Highways were met.
 If the City met those standards, the City is not responsible.